microsoft/pai/docs/user_group_management.md

-In basic authentication mode,admin can update the existing users' infomation directly.
+In basic authentication mode,admin can update the existing users' information directly.